-- (i) Angled Intersection: an Intersection where two (2) or more lines are skating towards each other and the Axis of Intersection, from opposite sides/ends of the ice surface while remaining parallel to each other. - (ii) Collapsing Intersection: an Intersection where Skaters pass each other at different times using at least two (2) different axis.
-Examples of a collapsing type of Intersection are box and triangle. - (iii) Combined Intersection: an Intersection that combines rotating Element(s) such as a Circle(s) and/or Wheel(s) either with line(s) or rotating Element(s) such as a Circle(s) and/or Wheel(s). - (iv) Two (2) Line Intersection: an Intersection where two (2) lines are skating towards each other and the Axis of Intersection from different/opposite sides of the ice surface in a Mirror Image pattern. - (v) Whip Intersection: an Intersection where there is a whip action before the two (2) lines pass each other.
-The two (2) lines approach each other starting from a true half (1⁄2) circle curve whereby the Skaters on one (1) end of a line are skating with more speed than the Skaters on the opposite end of the same line.
+- (i) Angled Intersection: an Intersection where two lines are skating towards each other and the Axis of Intersection, from opposite sides/ends of the ice surface while remaining parallel to each other. - (ii) Collapsing Intersection: an Intersection where Skaters pass each other at different times using at least two different axis.
+Examples of a collapsing type of Intersection are box, triangle or "L" Intersection. - (iii) Combined Intersection: an Intersection that combines rotating Element(s) such as a Circle(s) and/or Wheel(s) either with line(s) or rotating Element(s) such as a Circle(s) and/or Wheel(s). - (iv) Two Line Intersection: an Intersection where two lines are skating towards each other and the Axis of Intersection from different/opposite sides of the ice surface in a Mirror Image pattern. - (v) "V" Intersection: an Intersection where two or more straight lines are pivoting and skating towards each other and the Axis of Intersection from two opposite sides/ends.
+Skaters pass each other at the same or different times. - (vi) Whip Intersection: an Intersection where the two lines approach each other starting from a true half circle curve till the lead Skaters of each line become back to back with the axis of intersection and then start to straighten before intersecting.